 The impact of our strategies is encouraging at every level, with 'disadvantaged' students performing well, especially relative to the national picture.
-Case studies are available which illustrate the support given to individual students and their outcomes.
-We are never complacent and are constantly reviewing our practice to ensure that any barriers to success for all of our students are removed.
-Encouragingly, data shows gaps that are significantly smaller than national averages and often our disadvantaged students perform above national averages for all students.
+Encouragingly, data shows that attainment and progress rates for our disadvantaged students are significantly above national figures for disadvantaged students nationally and compare positively with progress of all students nationally.
+However, we are never complacent and are constantly reviewing our practice to ensure that any barriers to success for all of our students are removed.